CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

     ![](../media/h156.png)

-1. Next to `pycontosohotel`, Enter the following SQL statement at the Cloud Shell prompt and press **Enter**.These statements grant the user access to the database tables.
+1. Next to `pycontosohotel`, enter the following SQL statement at the Cloud Shell prompt and press **Enter**.
+These statements grant the user access to the database tables.

    ```
    GRANT SELECT ON TABLE hotels TO promptflow;